-The Jeroo language supports two types of methods: a main method and programmer-defined Jeroo methods.
-The main method describes how to use one or more Jeroos to solve a specific problem.
+A Jeroo program consists of two parts: a main section and programmer-defined Jeroo methods.
+The main section describes how to use one or more Jeroos to solve a specific problem.
 A programmer-defined Jeroo method describes a specific behavior that every Jeroo will be able to execute.
-A Jeroo program must contain exactly one main method, but it may contain any number of programmer-defined Jeroo methods.
+A Jeroo program must contain exactly one main section, but it may contain any number of programmer-defined Jeroo methods.

-Format of the Main Method
+Format of the Main Section

-The main method contains the logic for using one or more Jeroos to solve a specific problem.
+The main section contains the logic for using one or more Jeroos to solve a specific problem.